gregmalcolm/python_koans/README.rst

         fido = self.Dog()
         self.assertEqual(__, isinstance(fido, object))

-This is where the Python Command Line can come in handy. in this case I can fire up the command line, recreate the scenario and run queries:
+This is where the Python Command Line can come in handy.
+In this case I can fire up the command line, recreate the scenario and run queries:

 .. image:: http://i442.photobucket.com/albums/qq150/gregmalcolm/DebuggingPython.png